Dallas’ 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 Tacodeli

 With two brick-and-mortar locations in Dallas (The Hill and West Dallas), Tacodeli has a quiet stronghold on our city’s breakfast taco scene.
-It seems like Papas, Egg, and Cheese, Migas, and The Jess Special are offered at any local coffee shop.
+It seems like Papas, Egg, & Cheese, Migas, and The Jess Special are offered at any local coffee shop.
 The Austin-based spot offers a great taco for beef lovers, The Frontera Fundido Sirloin, the El Conquistador is for those who love pork, and the Papadulce is a great veggie option.
 Breakfast tacos are available weekdays from 7 am to 11 am and all day on weekends.

 Taqueria La Ventana